 2. City of Arts and Sciences

 If you are still looking for where are some good places to visit in Valencia Spain, visit the City of Arts and Sciences.
-It is an avant-garde style complex that was not without controversy for a long time due to its high price and the problems with some of its buildings' structure.
+It is an avant-garde style complex that was not without controversy for a long time due to its high price and the problems with some of its buildings' structures.
 Despite its inconveniences, this work by Santiago Calatrava and Felix Candela, inaugurated in 1998, leaves no one indifferent and has become another of the Instagrammable places to see in Valencia.
 Among the important buildings that make up this complex are L'Hemisferic, the Science Museum, the Umbracle, the Palace of the Arts, the Agora, the Bridge of l'Assut de l'Or, and the Oceanographic.
-I recommend arriving there by taking a pleasant walk through the Turia Garden, from the historic center; once you are in the complex, walk along the shore of its artificial lakes and climb the Monteolivete Bridge to have the best perspectives.
+I recommend arriving there by taking a pleasant walk through the Turia Garden from the historic center; once you are in the complex, walk along the shore of its artificial lakes and climb the Monteolivete Bridge to have the best perspectives.
 A good option is to arrive at sunset to see the fantastic lighting of this small futuristic city and to take the most liked Instagram photos.

 3. Central Market